Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What are the total closing costs in Pattaya in 2026 as a percentage?

-The specific fee categories that make up this total in Pattaya include the transfer fee (typically 2%, often split 50/50), specific business tax or stamp duty (usually seller-paid but sometimes negotiated), withholding tax (usually seller-side), and legal or due diligence fees if you hire a lawyer.
+The main fee categories that make up this total in Pattaya are the transfer fee (2%, often split), specific business tax or stamp duty (3.3% or 0.5%, usually seller-side), withholding tax (usually seller-side but negotiable), and your own legal and due diligence costs (typically 0.5% to 1% of the price).

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Pattaya.